-The 2018 Legado Fellows are a group of 28 undergraduate and graduate students from around the world — 20 from Sub-Saharan Africa and 8 from other parts of the globe.
-As emerging leaders in conservation and development, the Fellows will convene at the 2018 Legado Fellows Symposium in 2018 in Mozambique (dates to be announced mid-2017).
+The 2019 Legado Fellows are a group of 28 undergraduate and graduate students from around the world — 20 from Sub-Saharan Africa and 8 from other parts of the globe.
+As emerging leaders in conservation and development, the Fellows will convene at the 2019 Legado Fellows Symposium in Mozambique (dates to be announced mid-2018).

 For ten days the Fellows will participate in a symposium led by industry experts who will provide integrated, multidisciplinary training to cultivate a dynamic and connected approach to conservation, science, natural resource stewardship, and leadership.
 The training will include cutting edge conservation planning and management principles, leadership development models, Leave No Trace environmental stewardship techniques, on-site field visits, and examinations of real-world challenges facing conservation and development.
 You can learn more about the Legado Fellows’ program here.